kindspirit/WeakMap-WeakSet-slim-shim/README.md

     weakMap['delete'](key, true)// don't delete beyond the first match

-Remember it's always better to add any information associated with an object directly to the object itself.
+Remember O(n) search times causes poor performance.
+That's why it's always better to add any information associated with an object directly to the object itself.
 This shim is only useful when that isn't possible.